Renault Trafic: Nissan Primastar

 The Nissan Primastar was also launched in 2001, and is available in panel van, combi, bus, and chassis cab configurations.
-Two wheelbases and two roof heights are available, as well as three diesel engines and a petrol.
+Two wheelbases and two roof heights are available, as well as three diesel engines and a petrol one.
 In the end of 2014, the last Primastar rolled off the production line.
 It was replaced by the NV300 in September 2016.